NeuroLLM Model Architecture

 return angles3.
 Grouped Query Attention (GQA)

-Reduces KV cache memory by sharing key-value heads:
+Reduces KV cache memory by sharing key-value heads across query heads.

 Standard MHA: Q[8 heads] x K[8 heads] x V[8 heads]